nomad-vagabond/streamlit-wing-design/README.md

 - only the wing box section accepts aerodynamic load, which is applied along the central line of the wing box;
 - pure box bending is considered;
 - wing console is fixed on one of its ends, another end is free;
-- wing materials are isotropic;
+- wing materials are isotropic.
-- the weights of all wing components are considered.

 ### Geometry